 Children’s Programs

-HomeFront’s children’s programs nurture our area’s poorest children individually from birth through the teen years so that they will grow aware of life’s possibilities and on a path to realizing them.
-No matter the age or the circumstance of the child who comes to HomeFront, each is given respect, loved and, above all, given hope for a bright future—a vision that all-too-often eludes children going through the horror of homelessness.
-Children from low-income families are just like other children.
+HomeFront’s children’s programs nurture our area’s children that are impacted by poverty from birth through the teen years.
+No matter the age or the circumstance of the child who comes to HomeFront, each is given respect, love, and given hope for a bright future.

 They need to get out, spend time with friends and just play.
 After-school hours and weekends are important times for children to be children, and that’s when our Joy, Hopes & Dreams program takes them away.
 Some of the kids reside in the Family Preservation Center, but most are alumni and living in their families’ new apartments.
 Led by the charismatic “Mr. Chris” Marchetti, Joy, Hopes & Dreams provides homework help, cultural enrichment and just plain fun.
 It is not site-based; using the “Magic School Bus” model, a HomeFront bus collects the kids and connects them to the array of social, cultural and education opportunities that the larger community has to offer.
 We know how important educational success is to the future of our kids.